-The average for 2019 was 52 points.The highest value was in Singapore: 97 points and the lowest value was in Libya: 8 points.
-Below is a chart for all countries where data are available for: Property rights.
+The average for 2022 based on 175 countries was 56 points.The highest value was in Finland: 100 points and the lowest value was in Venezuela: 0 points.
+The indicator is available from 1995 to 2022.
+Below is a chart for all countries where data are available.

 Definition: The property rights index measures the degree to which a country’s laws protect private property rights and the degree to which its government enforces those laws.
 It also assesses the likelihood that private property will be expropriated and analyzes the independence of the judiciary, the existence of corruption within the judiciary, and the ability of individuals and businesses to enforce contracts.
 Higher index values denote more certain legal protection of property.